The Importance of Financial Disclosure

 Do not provide incomplete information and assume your spouse won’t find out about other assets or income sources.
 The money you are hoping to save could potentially be spent threefold on legal fees later, or on retroactive payments.
 If your matter is before the court, you may also end up with a costs award against you.

-Put a skilled team of Ontario family lawyers on your side.
+Put a skilled team of lawyers on your side when it comes to separation and financial disclosure.
 Call Feldstein Family Law Group P.C. at (905) 581-7222 today.